DP01

 Protection during transport, installation and removal

-We recommend to use DP01 during initial transport and installation at the measurement site.
-After that DP01 can be stored.
+We recommend using DP01 during initial transport and installation at the measurement site.
+After that, DP01 can be stored.
 It is used again, typically every 2 years, when the pyranometer is removed and sent to an external laboratory for calibration.

 Using DP01 is easy.
 The protector is mounted with a double snap fit connection to the pyranometer.
-To remove the DP01 press both sides of the protector, see image.
+To remove the DP01 press both sides of the protector.

 We recommend to keep DP01 on the pyranometer whenever the dome could potentially make contact with a hard object.
 Please do not forget to remove DP01 before you start measuring.